WWE Raw 1000: Event

 Bret Hart came out next as guest ring announcer for an Intercontinental Championship match between champion Christian and The Miz.
 The Miz defeated Christian after hitting the Skull Crushing Finale.
-With the win, The Miz was recognized as a WWE Triple Crown winner.
+With the win, The Miz was recognized as a WWE Triple Crown winner and a Grand Slam champion.

 Triple H returned to call out Brock Lesnar (who had attacked Triple H and broke his arm with the Kimura lock on the April 30, 2012 episode of Raw).
 Instead, Lesnar's advocate, Paul Heyman, confronted Triple H and refused the challenge for a match at SummerSlam.
 However, after threats by Triple H and taunting by Triple H's wife Stephanie McMahon, Heyman accepted the match on behalf of Lesnar.
 After Heyman repeatedly made remarks about her kids, Stephanie physically attacked him.
 Lesnar came out and attacked Triple H and both men engaged in a brief fight before Triple H clotheslined Lesnar out of the ring.

 Santino Marella and Hornswoggle made brief appearances to hand out collectibles to young fans before Howard Finkel made a special appearance to introduce Heath Slater, who challenged any WWE legend backstage to a no-disqualification, no countout match.
-Lita answered the challenge and hired The APA for protection.
+Lita answered the challenge and hired The APA (Bradshaw and Faarooq) for protection.
 As Slater tried to escape, all the veterans he had previously faced (Bob Backlund, Diamond Dallas Page, Doink the Clown, Rikishi, Road Warrior Animal, Roddy Piper, Sgt.
 Slaughter, Sycho Sid, and Vader) chased him back into the ring, where he was hit with a Twist of Fate from Lita, setting up a Clothesline From Hell from Bradshaw and a Litasault from Lita for the pinfall.